LuisScoccola/persistable/README.md

 cluster_labels = p.cluster(**pi._parameters)
 ```

-This will run the lines up to `pi = persistable.PersistableInteractive(p)`{.python}, and it will wait for you to interact with the data.
+This will run the lines up to `pi = persistable.PersistableInteractive(p)`{:.python}, and it will wait for you to interact with the data.
 Now go to `localhost:8050` in your browser to interact with the data.
-You can then fix your chosen parameters and close the app by clicking on "Choose parameters and close".
+You can then fix your chosen parameters and close the app by clicking on the "Choose parameters and close" button in the GUI.

-#### From a Jupyter Notebook
+#### From a Jupyter notebook

 In one cell, run: